-Whether it be 60 or 72 Cell, SRB Energy has some of the widest selection to ensure you get the right solar module for your system!
+Whether it be 60 or 72 Cell, SRB Energy has some of the widest selection of products to ensure you get the right solar module for your system!

 The solar power industry is booming.
-As photovoltaic (PV) cells become cheaper and more efficient, more people are looking to solar panel arrays to power their homes, cabins, boats and RVs.
-There’s a few reasons for the newfound popular appeal of solar panels; they’re becoming less expensive, you can sell power back to your utility, they allow you to operate off-the-grid, and they’re more environmentally friendly, with no carbon emissions.
+As photovoltaic (PV) cell Solar Modules become cheaper and more efficient, more people are looking to Canadian solar panel arrays to power their homes, cabins, boats and RVs.
+There’s a few reasons for the newfound popular appeal of Canadian solar panels; they’re becoming less expensive, you can sell power back to your utility, they allow you to operate off-the-grid, and they’re more environmentally friendly, with no carbon emissions.

 You might have a vehicle that’s a bit larger, and find it impractical to charge the whole thing with panels; that’s okay too!
 Installing panels on larger craft still alleviates some of the energy load they would need to take from their battery, enabling longer days spent cruising the lake.
 Self-installation makes the whole process breezier than a perfect day for sailing.

-The only catch or caveat is that you need high quality solar panels with expert advice to make any of this worth your while; poorly designed and installed panels can lead to serious electrical problems and falling objects; low quality can mean water will leak into the panels, causing shortages.
+The only catch or caveat is that you need high quality products and solar panels with expert advice to make any of this worth your while; poorly designed and installed panels can lead to serious electrical problems and falling objects; low quality can mean water will leak into the panels, causing shortages.
 Truly excellent solar panels are made with high quality protective coating and solid workmanship to prevent them from dislodging in heavy winds and rains.
 You can trust SRB Solar to provide you with the highest quality DIY solar panel kits; their experienced team with help you select the perfect kit for you, and help you through any installation troubleshooting.
 You can live a life off-the-grid, you can help the environment, you can experience freedom.
-Harness the power of the sun; choose SRB Solar for all of your solar energy needs.
+Harness the power of the sun with our products; choose SRB Solar for all of your solar energy solutions.